chengjieniu/Im2Struct/README.md

 #### 2. Download our pre-trained model

-Please download the pre-trained model according to discription in model/download.txt.
+Please download the pre-trained model according to the discription in model/download.txt.

 #### 3. run im2struct_demo.m
 Use im2struct_demo.m to recover 3D shape structure from an single RGB image with our pre-trained model.
 The recovered 3D shape structures can be visulized in Matlab.